Specialization in Higher Education Leadership

 The PhD in Leadership Studies with a specialization in Higher Education Leadership prepares students to meet the new leadership challenges facing colleges and universities in the United States and worldwide.

-Our students develop the skills to conduct original research and use empirical evidence to improve their practice and lead innovation.
+Students in the program develop the skills to conduct original research and use empirical evidence to improve their practice and lead innovation.
 Students benefit from close relationships with faculty with real-world experience in student affairs and higher education administration and policy.
 Graduates of this specialization work as higher education administrators, researchers, policy-makers, and faculty.

 "The opportunities I was provided through the PhD in Leadership Studies were endless.
 I apply what I learned on a daily basis - both professionally and personally."